lerna-lite/lerna-lite/packages/publish/README.md

 }
 ```

-> **Note** peer dependencies that use `workspace:` protocol without enabling `lerna version --allow-peer-dependencies-update` are **not supported** and it will cause problem if you omit the flag because peer dependencies are completely ignored by Lerna-Lite unless you enable the `--allow-peer-dependencies-update` option (see Lerna-Lite [version#--allow-peer-dependencies-update](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--allow-peer-dependencies-update) for more info).
+> **Note** peer dependencies that use `workspace:` protocol without enabling `--allow-peer-dependencies-update` are **not supported** and it will cause problem when you omit the flag.
+Peer dependencies are completely ignored by default and any `workspace:` added to peer dependencies will be published **as is** unless you enable the `--allow-peer-dependencies-update` option (see Lerna-Lite [version#--allow-peer-dependencies-update](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--allow-peer-dependencies-update) for more info).

 ## FAQ